airspeed-velocity/asv/docs/source/using.rst

        [75.00%] test_benchmarks.TestIteration.test_range: 97.44μs
        [100.00%] test_benchmarks.TestIteration.test_xrange: 94.76μs

-Since we ran ``asv run`` without any arguments, only the current ``master`` branch of the project was benchmarked.
+To improve reproducibility, each benchmark is run in its own process.

 The killer feature of **airspeed velocity** is that it can track the benchmark performance of your project over time.
-By using the ``--range`` argument, we can specify a range of commits that should be benchmarked.
+The required ``range`` argument to ``asv run`` specifies a range of commits that should be benchmarked.
 The value of this argument is passed directly to ``git log`` to get the set of commits, so it actually has a very powerful syntax defined in the `gitrevisions manpage
 <https://www.kernel.org/pub/software/scm/git/docs/gitrevisions.html>`__.

 .. note::

     Yes, this is git-specific for now.
-Support for Mercurial or other DVCSes should be possible in the future.
+Support for Mercurial or other DVCSes should be possible in the future, but not at the moment.

 For example, to benchmark all of the commits since a particular tag (``v0.1``)::